Summary

 - Focus is placed on the performance of the Human-AI team.
 Keep a human in the loop so that human interpretability of model outputs are addressed, rather than just the performance of the model in isolation.

 - Testing demonstrates device performance during clinically relevant conditions.
 Generate device performance information independently of the training dataset and consider the intended patient population, important subgroups, the Human-AI team, measurement inputs, and potential confounding factors.
+A risk-based testing strategy informed by Computer Software Assurance (CSA) helps focus verification effort where patient risk is highest.

 - Users are provided clear, essential information.
 Ensure that the information is appropriate for the intended audience, such as healthcare providers or patients.
 Make users aware of device modifications, updates from real-world performance monitoring, and how to communicate product concerns to the developer.